microsoft/pxt-adafruit/docs/lessons/bop-it/quiz.md

 <br />

-### 7. Write the code that increments the score if the BBC micro:bit is shaken when the global variable called 'action' is equal to 2
+### 7. Write the code that increments the score if the @boardname@ is shaken when the global variable called 'action' is equal to 2